Wellovate/AndroidHelper/README.md

 ## Interfaces

-**Note: The interface marked with "🔴" requires the system signature**
+**Note: The interface marked with "🔴" requires the APK has the system signature**

 ### DeviceHelper
 - [getPUIVersion][getPUIVersion]: get PUI version of device.